msaviczki-dev/Movie-API-Android/README.md

 Refactor the existing app that allows the user to be able to:
 - [ ] watch one random trailer from any source (this can be a static link);
 - [ ] see the trending movies;
-- [ ] see the top 10 series of a certain category that will be chosen by the user;
+- [ ] see the top series of a certain category that will be chosen by the user;
-- [ ] click on any item (TvShow or Movie) and see the details screen with related data. ??
-Maybe use this on medium/senior positions…
+- [ ] click on any item (TvShow or Movie) and see the details screen with related data.

 The layout must have:
 - [ ] Trailer (using ExoPlayer);
 - [ ] The two lists commented above;
+- [ ] Poster, rating, description and title on the details screen.

-What do we expect (for all levels)?
+What do we expect?
 - [ ] A lightweight and intuitive layout;
 - [ ] Good code practices;
 - [ ] Good architecture;